ourresearch/openalex-concept-tagging/README.md

 # openalex-concept-tagging

 This repository contains all of the code for getting the concept tagger up and running.
-Go into the model iteration directory (V1,V2) to find a more detailed explanation of how to use this repository.
+Go into the model iteration directory (V1 or V2) to find a more detailed explanation of how to use this repository.
 To learn more about where this model is being used, feel free to visit: https://openalex.org/

 ### Model Iterations
 * V1 (complete)